Indian Machine Tool Manufacturers' Association: Bangalore International Exhibition Centre

-Award

-BIEC was conferred with the Excellence in Services Award at the Exhibition Excellence Awards for 2016 organized by Exhibition Showcase on 23 January 2016 at India Expo Mart in Greater NOIDA.

 Expansion

 BIEC has constructed a new hall of 17,500 m2, which is an add-on facility to its existing infrastructure.
 The newly built Hall 4 was inaugurated by Mr. Girish Shankar, Department of Heavy Industry, Ministry of Heavy Industries, Govt. of India on 26 January 2017.
 IMTEX 2017 inaugurated by Chief Minister of Karnataka Shri Siddaramaiah was the first exhibition held in this hall.
-Exhibition organizers can now look forward to book additional space for their exhibitions and conferences.

 History

 The history of the association is the history of the machine tool industry in India.
 The concept of binding machine tool manufacturers into an association was first mooted at an informal gathering of ‘like-minded’ manufacturers.
 The manufacturers met at a formal gathering in New Delhi on 20 September 1946 to concretise the thoughts of bringing together all machine tool manufacturers under one umbrella body.
 The meeting chaired by Sir Dhunjishaw B. Cooper came up with the name of "Indian Machine Tool Manufacturers’ Association" or IMTMA in short for this umbrella body representing the interest of the machine tool industry.
 The association was granted instant recognition by the government as a body representing machine tool manufacturers in the country.
 IMTMA was constituted with 19 members.